Cineworld: Cinemas

-Across the Cineworld estate there are seven different ways in which their customers can watch a movie: 2D, 3D, 4DX, Superscreen, IMAX, VIP, and ScreenX.
+Across the Cineworld estate there are six different ways in which their customers can watch a movie: 2D, 3D, 4DX, Superscreen, IMAX, and ScreenX.
 Prices are set according to the format the customer chooses, and not the movie they choose.
-As of April 2018, across the European estate there are 38 4DX screens, 35 IMAX screens and 12 VIP auditoriums.
+Across the European estate there are 38 4DX screens and 35 IMAX screens.
 Out of 45 cinemas in the world that are fitted with IMAX with Laser projection systems, two are in the UK, both belonging to Cineworld, located in Leicester Square and Sheffield.
 In April 2018, IMAX and Cineworld Group signed an agreement to install 55 new IMAX with Laser experience in Cineworld and Regal IMAX locations.

 In 2012, Cineworld began a trial of a premium service, the Screening Rooms.
 Located next to the Cheltenham cinema, The Screening Rooms offers considerably larger, leather seating, premium food, and 'table' service.
 The Screening Rooms was later converted into an extended Cineworld in Cheltenham when it was refurbished to become the second Cineworld in the country to offer the new premium VIP format.
 Sheffield was the first to offer it.

 Cineworld was the only cinema chain in the United Kingdom to forbid customers from bringing food and drink bought elsewhere into the cinema.
 In November 2012, the policy was changed and now states that "neither alcohol nor hot food may be brought onto the premises".
 In early 2014, Cineworld introduced an allocated seating system, starting as a trial in selected sites including Wembley and rolling out to all their cinemas by the summer.
 The move was controversial and a Twitter campaign was created against this policy.
 Cineworld has responded to the criticism stating that it gives customers peace of mind along with other benefits.

 In 2017, the company opened nine new cinema locations with a total of 109 screens; four of which were in the UK and five in the rest of Europe.
 A further 75 screens were scheduled to open in 2018 in addition.
 Throughout 2018, the company opened 13 new locations with 108 screens in total, six in the United States, six in the United Kingdom and one in Romania.